Moving Furniture Abroad

 You’ve decided to make the move abroad that you’ve been planning for years.
 With only weeks to go, it’s time to think about moving your furniture.
 What to take?
 What to discard?
 What to sell?
 This article will make things easy by giving all the advice you need on moving your furniture abroad.

-Shipping furniture: How much will it cost?
+Shipping furniture: how much will it cost?

 The first thing to do is get a quote from the most cost-effective and reliable furniture removal company to move your belongings to your new home overseas.
-To save you time and money, MoveHub have developed an amazing cost comparison formula to give you up to 6 quotes after you complete our short form at the top of the page.
+To save you time and money, MoveHub has developed an amazing cost comparison formula to give you up to 6 quotes after you complete our short form at the top of the page.

 When choosing an international removal company, part of your decision will be whether to pack your furniture yourself or whether to use specialist packers.
 You may wish to save on costs by doing it yourself, but it’s worth considering whether you want to risk irreplaceable items being damaged.